Impactful Research

 • Christine Holyfield, Associate Professor, Department of Communication Disorders and Occupational Therapy

-• Elizabeth Lorah, Associate Professor, Department of Curriculum and Instruction
+• Elizabeth Lorah, Professor, Department of Curriculum and Instruction

 • Kevin Roessger, Associate Professor, Department of Counseling, Leadership, and Research Methods

-• Marilou Shreve, Interim Executive Director, Eleanor Mann School of Nursing
+• Marilou Shreve, Associate Professor, Eleanor Mann School of Nursing

 • Stacy Stuart, Assistant Dean for Research and Grant Administration